SECURITY IS OUR #1 PRIORITY

 SysCloud is an 'Advanced Technology Partner' within the AWS partner's ecosystem.
 The SysCloud - AWS partnership allows us to host our application's and data within the ultra secure cloud infrastructure provided by AWS.

 SysCloud leverages AWS security features for data protection

 Web Application Firewall

 We have configured the Web Application Firewall to proactively guard against threats and incursions associated with cloud applications.

-Both Azure and AWS customers are automatically protected from most-common, frequently-occurring network, and transport layer DDoS attacks.
+AWS customers are automatically protected from most-common, frequently-occurring network, and transport layer DDoS attacks.

 Reports and Logs

 We collect and analyze AWS activity logs to identify anomalies and exceptions associated with security breaches.